Naguib Pasha Mahfouz: Honours

 In 1919, Naguib Mahfouz was granted the Order of the Nile.
-In 1935, he was elected Honorary Fellow of the Royal College of Obstetricians and Gynaecologists of England, an honour only bestowed on five eminent doctors at any one time.
-In 1937, he became a Fellow of each of the Royal College of Physicians of England and of the Academy of Medicine of New York.
+In 1935, he was elected honorary fellow of the Royal College of Obstetricians and Gynaecologists of England, an honour only bestowed on five eminent doctors at any one time.
+In 1937, he became a fellow of each of the Royal College of Physicians of England and of the Academy of Medicine of New York.
 During the same year, he was granted the title of pasha, the highest honour bestowed on a civilian in Egypt.
-In 1943, the Royal College of Surgeons of England elected Sir Winston Churchill, Chiang Kai-shek and Professor Naguib Mahfouz as Honorary Fellows of the College, the highest honour the Royal College can bestow.
+In 1943, the Royal College of Surgeons of England elected Sir Winston Churchill, Chiang Kai-shek and Professor Naguib Mahfouz as honorary fellows of the college, the highest honour the Royal College can bestow.
 As Mahfouz could not make it to London because of lack of transport during World War II, the Royal College of Surgeons Council unusually enough conferred the degree on Naguib Mahfouz in Cairo.
-On 1 July 1947, the Royal Society of Medicine of England bestowed its Honorary Fellowship upon Professor Naguib Mahfouz together with Sir Alexander Fleming, the discoverer of Penicillin, and an atomic scientist.
-During the same year, Mahfouz was also granted the Honorary Fellowship of the Royal Society of Gynaecology and Obstetrics of Edinburgh.
-Naguib Mahfouz was granted the Medal of Education as well as the King Farouk's Prize for Medical Sciences in 1951.
-In 1956, The Royal College of Obstetricians and Gynaecologists invited Mahfouz to deliver the Fletcher Shaw Memorial Lecture, an honour only conferred on Fellows of the College "whose research would have contributed to noticeable progress in obstetrics and gynaecology".
-So many applications to attend came in, that the venue of the lecture had to be moved from the College's lecture hall to the Royal Society of Medicine in London.
+On 1 July 1947, the Royal Society of Medicine of England bestowed its honorary fellowship upon Professor Naguib Mahfouz together with Sir Alexander Fleming, the discoverer of Penicillin, and an atomic scientist.
+During the same year, Mahfouz was also granted the honorary fellowship of the Royal Society of Gynaecology and Obstetrics of Edinburgh.
+Naguib Mahfouz was granted the medal of education as well as the King Farouk's prize for medical sciences in 1951.
+In 1956, The Royal College of Obstetricians and Gynaecologists invited Mahfouz to deliver the Fletcher Shaw Memorial Lecture, an honour only conferred on fellows of the college "whose research would have contributed to noticeable progress in obstetrics and gynaecology".
+So many applications to attend came in, that the venue of the lecture had to be moved from the college's lecture hall to the Royal Society of Medicine in London.
 In 1960, President Gamal Abdel Nasser granted Mahfouz the First Class Order of Merit and the State Prize of Distinction for Science.
 President Anwar Sadat subsequently granted him the highest accolade post-humously.

 Private life

 Naguib Mahfouz was married to Fayka Azmi in 1911.
 They had a son and four daughters.
 He died at the age of 92 on 25 July 1974.
-His grandson is Ramy Naguib Mahfouz, who is the most outstanding IGCSE Accounting teacher.